-How We Got Here: The Greater Pittsburgh Cluster of Unitarian Universalist Churches
+How We Got Here: Unitarian Universalism in Greater Pittsburgh

 Our liberal religious vision first came to Pittsburgh in 1808 with the arrival of Benjamin Bakewell, a glass industrialist who had become a Unitarian while living in England.
 In time, Bakewell met others of like mind in Pittsburgh, and together with the Rev. John Campbell, a minister recruited from England, they founded in 1820 the First Unitarian Church.
 They constructed a building on the corner of Smithfield Street and Virgin Alley (Oliver Avenue) in 1823.
 The dedication service attracted such a large audience that many were forced to stand outside the door.